Bin-Detective/bindetective-backend/api-documentation.md

-  "author": "string", // required, name of the author "dateAdded": "string", // required, date added in the format YYYY-MM-DD "description": "string", // required, brief description "content": "string" // required, full content of the article }
+  "author": "string", // required, name of the author "dateAdded": "string", // required, date added in the format YYYY-MM-DD "description": "string", // required, brief description "content": "string", // required, full content of the article "thumbnailUrl": "string" // required, link of the article's thumbnail }
 ```